-The concept of purchasing a second home is an exciting if daunting one.
-If you are looking to purchase a second home, it is important to weigh out the pros and cons of the adventure prior to setting off.
-By doing so, you will be ascertain whether or not it is the right move for you.
+The concept of purchasing a second home is an exciting one but it can also be quite daunting.
+If you're thinking about buying a second home, it's important to weigh up the pros and cons of the adventure before setting off.
+By doing so, you'll be able to confirm whether or not it's the right move for you.

-Is purchasing a second home the right move for me?
+Is purchasing a second home the right move?

 There are a number of reasons why people decide to buy a second home.
-You might buy to let as a tangible investment for your future, with many people opting to use a rental income to augment their pension in retirement.
+You might buy-to-let as a tangible investment for your future: many people are opting to use a rental income to augment their pension in retirement.
 Some choose to purchase a second house as a holiday home, providing an escape to the countryside whenever the mood takes them.
-Others might buy to renovate and sell, offering an opportunity for a quick pay-off, before reinvesting again elsewhere.
+Others might buy to renovate and sell, offering an opportunity for a quick pack-back, before reinvesting again elsewhere.